cookiecutter/cookiecutter/README.rst

 * `cookiecutter-kivy`_: A template for NUI applications built upon the kivy python-framework.
 * `cookiedozer`_: A template for Python Kivy apps ready to be deployed to android devices with Buildozer.
 * `cookiecutter-pylibrary`_: An intricate template designed to quickly get started with good testing and packaging (working configuration for Tox, Pytest, Travis-CI, Coveralls, AppVeyor, Sphinx docs, isort, bumpversion, packaging checks etc).
-* `cookiecutter-pyvanguard`_: A template for cutting edge Python development. `Invoke`_, pytest, bumpversion, and Python 2/3 compatability.
+* `cookiecutter-pyvanguard`_: A template for cutting edge Python development. `Invoke`_, pytest, bumpversion, and Python 2/3 compatibility.
 * `Python-iOS-template`_: A template to create a Python project that will run on iOS devices.
 * `Python-Android-template`_: A template to create a Python project that will run on Android devices.
 * `cookiecutter-tryton`_: A template to create base and external Tryton modules.